AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

 # [API Reference](../../API.md) - [Models](../Models.md) - AffinityPropagation

-KMeans is an unsupervised machine learning model that predicts which cluster that the input belongs to using distance.
+AffinityPropagation is an unsupervised machine learning model that predicts which cluster that the input belongs to using a similarity matrix that measures the similarity between each data point.

 ## Constructors